Putnam-Lab/Lab_Management/Lab_Resourses/CBLS_Coral_Database/readme.md

 #### 1st shipment from Hawaii arrived on 20210618

 - 1st shipment included unlabeled *Montipora capitata* fragments and 5-7 unlabeled plugs potentially with juveniles on them.
-- The plugs are unlabeled.
 - These were placed in the water table upon arrival but had significant tissue fall off the fragments which clogged up the water table and caused a bad smell.
 - Fragments were placed in a quarantine tank and recovered a little bit, gaining some color back.
 They were held there for a couple more days until the tank was needed for the 2nd shipment.
 They were then placed back into the water table and have been stable since.
-- Fragments were glued to plugs and labeled on 20210716 and 20210717.
+- Fragments were glued to plugs on 20210716 and 20210717, and labeled on 20210717 and 20210719.
+- The plugs are unlabeled.
+- Images of a subset of corals (first taken on 20210719), are found in the lab google drive images folder [here](https://drive.google.com/drive/u/0/folders/1g1UQAQpicxsuLb_QoF_4cuvAucUm6p_r).

 #### 2nd shipment from Hawaii arrived on 20210630